Worship is Weird

 But David wasn’t throwing it out.
 He was giving it to God.
 "Here, Lord.
 Here’s water, from the place closest to my heart.
 It represents the faith and love of my men, and thus my own love as well.
 I pour it out to you.
 Here’s water from my heart—I pour it out unto You."

 David poured himself out in a different way in 2 Samuel 6.
 A special chest called The Ark of the Covenant had been in enemy hands, and then it had been in some guy’s barn, and now David wanted it back in the Tabernacle.
 So he had quite a parade for the holy box!
 They sacrificed animals every few meters, and David danced around like a wild man.
+This is how it reads in the Contemporary English Version (CEV).

-2 Sam 6: 14 He was dancing for the Lord with all his might, but he wore only a linen cloth.
+David was dancing for the Lord with all his might, but he wore only a linen cloth.
 15 He and everyone else were celebrating by shouting and blowing horns while the chest was being carried along.

 17 They put the chest inside a tent that David had set up for it.
 David worshiped the Lord by sacrificing animals and burning them on an altar, 18 then he blessed the people in the name of the Lord All-Powerful.
 19 He gave all the men and women in the crowd a small loaf of bread, some meat, and a handful of raisins, and everyone went home.
-[NOTICE that David’s worship also has a practical side that blesses others.]

 20 David went home so he could ask the Lord to bless his family.
-But Saul’s daughter Michal went out and started yelling at him.
-"You were really great today!" she said.
-"You acted like a dirty old man, dancing around half-naked in front of your servants’ slave-girls."
+But Saul’s daughter [David’s wife] Michal went out and started yelling at him.
+“You were really great today!” she said.
+“You acted like a dirty old man, dancing around half-naked in front of your servants’ slave-girls.”

 To David, this jumping and dancing was a way to take worship to a higher level, but to his wife it looked weird—even disgusting.
-So don’t be surprised if people misunderstand your intentions when you lead worship.
+So don’t be surprised if people misunderstand your intentions when you worship.

 Should David have toned down to suit his wife’s opinions?
-He didn’t and gave no indication that he planned to do so.
-Sometimes we do have to compromise for the sake of our brothers and sisters, but the point is: worship is an intensely personal expression, directed toward God.
-So long as the Father, your PRIMARY audience, is pleased with what you are doing, you don’t need to be overly concerned about how weird you look or sound to the physical "audience" that happens to be in the same room.
+He didn’t, and gave no indication that he planned to do so.
+Sometimes we DO have to compromise for the sake of our brothers and sisters, but the point is: worship is an intensely personal expression, directed toward God.
+So long as the Father, your PRIMARY audience, is pleased with what you are doing, you don’t need to be overly concerned about how weird you look or sound to the physical “audience” that happens to be in the same room.

 Look at Luke 7:36.

 Imagine that you are having dinner with a city council member, and a local pastor has also been invited.
 In fact, this pastor has become rather popular and you are interested in meeting him.
-As you are talking and eating a fine meal, a woman with a bad reputation—perhaps dressed in a provocative way, or all coated with makeup; a "known sinner"—comes in and starts polishing the pastor’s shoes and crying like a baby.
+As you are talking and eating a fine meal, a woman with a bad reputation—perhaps dressed in a provocative way, or all coated with makeup—a “known sinner” comes in and starts polishing the pastor’s shoes and crying like a baby.
 Then she sees that she has missed a spot and wipes it with her hair.
 Friends—this is weird!
 But this is how a woman chose to worship the Lord Jesus.

-John 7:36 36Then one of the Pharisees asked Him to eat with him.
-And He went to the Pharisee’s house, and sat down to eat.
-37And behold, a woman in the city who was a sinner, when she knew that Jesus sat at the table in the Pharisee’s house, brought an alabaster flask of fragrant oil, 38and stood at His feet behind Him weeping; and she began to wash His feet with her tears, and wiped them with the hair of her head; and she kissed His feet and anointed them with the fragrant oil.
+One of the Pharisees asked him to eat with him, and he went into the Pharisee's house and reclined at the table.
+And behold, a woman of the city, who was a sinner, when she learned that he was reclining at table in the Pharisee's house, brought an alabaster flask of ointment, and standing behind him at his feet, weeping, she began to wet his feet with her tears and wiped them with the hair of her head and kissed his feet and anointed them with the ointment (or “fragrant oil” in some versions).
+(Luke 7:36-38 ESV)

-John 12: 1Then, six days before the Passover, Jesus came to Bethany, where Lazarus was who had been dead, whom He had raised from the dead.
-2There they made Him a supper; and Martha served, but Lazarus was one of those who sat at the table with Him.
-3Then Mary took a pound of very costly oil of spikenard, anointed the feet of Jesus, and wiped His feet with her hair.
-And the house was filled with the fragrance of the oil.
-4Then one of His disciples, Judas Iscariot, Simon’s son, who would betray Him, said, ["Why this waste?
-"Mt 26:8] 5"Why was this fragrant oil not sold for three hundred days' wages and given to the poor?"
-6This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it.
-7But Jesus said, "Let her alone; she has kept this for the day of My burial.
-8"For the poor you have with you always, but Me you do not have always."
+Six days before the Passover, Jesus therefore came to Bethany, where Lazarus was, whom Jesus had raised from the dead.
+So they gave a dinner for him there.
+Martha served, and Lazarus was one of those reclining with him at table.
+Mary therefore took a pound of expensive ointment made from pure nard, and anointed the feet of Jesus and wiped his feet with her hair.
+The house was filled with the fragrance of the perfume.
+But Judas Iscariot, one of his disciples (he who was about to betray him), said, [“Why this waste?”
+Mt 26:8] “Why was this ointment not sold for three hundred denarii and given to the poor?”
+He said this, not because he cared about the poor, but because he was a thief, and having charge of the moneybag he used to help himself to what was put into it.
+Jesus said, “Leave her alone, so that she may keep it for the day of my burial.
+For the poor you always have with you, but you do not always have me.”
+(John 12:1-8 ESV)

 So yes, worship is weird—or at least it is sometimes bound to be seen as weird by others.
 Yes, worship is unnatural for natural humans, because it is a…